yabellini/docs.carpentries.org/topic_folders/policies/privacy.md

 ## 1. What Types of Personal Information Do We Collect?

-**Information You Give Us.** You may give us information by applying to become an Instructor, a Maintainer, a Trainer; volunteering to serve in one of our committees or task forces; serving as a Regional Coordinator; requesting information on workshops or memberships; participating in any capacity in a workshop or event; entering other information through our online collaborative note taking tools, forms or surveys; entering into a membership agreement;
+**Information You Give Us**

+You may give us information by:

+* applying to become an Instructor, a Maintainer, a Trainer
+* volunteering to serve in one of our committees or task forces
+* serving as a Regional Coordinator
+* requesting information on workshops or memberships
+* participating in any capacity in a workshop, training, or event
+* entering information through our online collaborative note taking tools
+* forms or surveys
+* entering into a membership agreement
+* making a donation
+* providing sponsorship
-making a donation; providing sponsorship; contacting us by phone or email for information or services, or in person during a workshop or event.
+* contacting us by phone or email for information or services
+* contacting us in person during a workshop or event

 The categories of information include: